 We find this is most useful when building a reporting framework because as you construct a framework you can easily refer back to this screen to get a sense of the top narratives that you aren’t already tracking.
 You might find that there is something of interest to be added to your framework, or on the other hand validate that you’ve captured the key threads in your data.

-Tip: Hover a term to see the frequency of unmapped verbatims it is found in and click through to the query screen.
-Note that on the query page you’ll see all instances of the term, whereas this screen only counts the number of unmapped verbatims that the term appears in.
+Tip: Hover a term to see the frequency of unmapped verbatims it is found in and click to see those verbatims.

 If you scroll down the page you’ll notice some other widgets: